Four Noble Truths

 The First of the 4 Noble Truths – Suffering

 Suffering comes to our lives in many forms.
 The three obvious kinds of suffering are old age, sickness and death.
-But according to the Buddha, the problem of suffering goes much deeper.
+However, according to the Buddha, the problem of suffering goes much deeper.
 Life is not ideal, it frequently fails to live up to our expectations.
-Human beings are subject to desires and cravings, and even when we are able to satisfy these desires, the satisfaction we experience is only temporary.
-Pleasure does not last, if it does, it becomes monotonous and is anyway accompanied by the fear that it will come to an end .
-Even when we are not suffering from outward causes like illness or bereavement, we remain unfulfilled, unsatisfied.
-The reality of suffering the first noble truth.
+Human beings are subject to desires and cravings, and even when we can satisfy these desires, the satisfaction we experience is only temporary.
+Pleasure does not last, if it does, it becomes monotonous and is anyway accompanied by the fear that it will come to an end.
+Even when we are not suffering from outward causes like illness or bereavement, we remain unfulfilled and unsatisfied.
+The reality of suffering is the first Noble Truth.

 When we have obtained something we desire, we may want more and more of it, and so greed arises.
 Because of uncontrolled desire and greed, people will become angry and selfish.
 They will lie, cheat and steal to get what they want.
 These desires can lead to addictions, such as drug taking, smoking, drinking and overeating, all of which lead to suffering and cause mental and physical harm.